 - Tip: Movies are shown every night outside on the lido deck.
 With the wind and the speed of the ship, it can feel rather chilly.
 Bring something warm to throw on when you head up there.
 They also provide blankets that you can check out!

 Tip: This is a lot, so it’s easy to overpack.
 Try to pack pieces that you can repeat, like a pair of jean shorts.
-Doing this will save you lots of room to bring back souvenirs in your suitcase!
+Doing this will save you lots of room to bring back souvenirs in your luggage!

 - Face wash